 For example, suppose, for whatever reason, you don't want the pictures of your cats to appear in Photos app.
 Open File Explorer, navigate to the Pictures folder, and create a new folder there with the appropriate name (Cats in our example).
 Move the image files of the cats into that folder (drag-and-drop should work just fine for that).
 Use the Folders link of the Photos app to navigate to the Cats folder to check that the images you want to hide are actually there:

-Now return to the Indexing Option screen we've discussed above and press the Modify button.
+We need to hide folder with cat photos from the search index.
+Return to the Indexing Option screen we've discussed above and press the Modify button.
 When the Indexed Locations screen opens (see below), navigate to the folder you want to exclude (do not use the check boxes for that, use the little arrows to expand and collapse folders as needed.)
 For a folder in your Pictures folder, expand Local drive C:, then Users, then locate your user name and expand that folder, and finally expand Pictures.
 The folder we want to exclude from the index (named Cats in our example) should appear there.
 Now clear the check box next to the Cats folder, and that will tell Windows to exclude it from the search index (only the folders that have the check marks next to them are indexed.)

 Press OK to close the screens you've opened and ... wait.
 Yet another thing to know about Windows search index is that it's picky about getting itself updated.
 Oftentimes, when Windows detects that you are actively using your computer, it delays the updates to its search index until your activity stops or slows down.
 Other times it may update the index almost immediately after you make changes to it.
 If you are an administrator of the computer, you can try to force Windows to rebuild the search index: on the Indexing Options screen, press Advanced, and then use the Rebuild button: